-In addition to improving the prediction of climate change, the measurements are being used to study the atmospheric processes that lead to storms and flooding.
-The data collected at the facility is archived and distributed by the British Atmospheric Data Centre (BADC).
-CFARR is operated with support from the Natural Environment Research Council (NERC).
+In addition to improving the prediction of weather and climate change, the measurements are being used to study the atmospheric processes that lead to storms and flooding.
+The data collected at the facility are archived and distributed by the Centre for Environmental Data Analysis (CEDA).